Skip to main content

 });

 In this flow, you manually control when to display the checkout and what happens with the payment data.
-After calling createClientSession, you might send the clientToken to your frontend (or generate it on the frontend as shown above).
-Then, showUniversalCheckout renders the payment form.
-The onTokenizeSuccess callback gives you the opportunity to handle the payment token (data) as needed.
-Once your server confirms the payment or subscription creation, you call handler.handleSuccess() to let the Primer UI know it can show a success state (or call handler.handleFailure() to show an error state).
+After calling createClientSession, you initialize Primer’s Headless Checkout with the clientToken.
+The onTokenizeSuccess callback gives you the opportunity to handle the payment token (paymentMethodTokenData.token) as needed.
+Once your server confirms the payment or subscription creation, you call handler.handleSuccess() to complete the flow (or call handler.handleFailure() if an error occurred).
 This advanced approach is useful for integrating additional custom business logic into the payment flow.